KIrynaW/art-history-quiz/README.md

 ### *Goals:*
 ### **User Interface(UI)**
 #### *Wireframes:*
-The website is responsive on all screen types: Phones, Tablets and Laptops.
+The quiz is responsive on all screen types: Phones, Tablets and Laptops.
 - __Mobile Screen view and all featured described:__

   ![Wireframes for mobile screen with functionality described](docs/screenshots/wireframes_mobile.jpg)